openrails/openrails-triage/README.md

-# Open Rails Roadmap bot
+# Open Rails Triage
-A command-line tool for finding discrepancies in Open Rail's various roadmap systems.
+A command-line tool for triage of Open Rail's various roadmap and bug systems.